So the first thing that we should uncover is What is CMA In Real Estate (comparative market analysis) and What are the benefits.

 You do a CMA and some proper research so that you could properly advise the client on where the market is and where you think that you should be priced to get the ultimate goal of selling the property.

-You will do some preliminary checks, discussion with any upgrades that they’ve done in the property anything that would negatively affect the home or positively affect the home.
+You will do some preliminary checks, discuss with any upgrades that they’ve done in the property anything that would negatively affect the home or positively affect the home.

 So you can see who’s who owns the property, any registrations against the title if they’ve got second mortgages.

 Get a basic idea of maybe what they paid for it and what they owe on it I think that’s very important.
-If you have any doubt related to this topic, then comment us.
+If you have any doubt related to this topic, then comment down below.